Rural Versus Urban Prepping: How to Prepare

 Related: 15 Reasons Why You Do Not Want to Bug Out

 Make a plan for when you will bug in and when you will bug out.
-If you choose to bug out, know where you will go and several routes to get there.
-You will also want to prepare your bug out bags!
+If you bug out, know where you will go and several routes to get there.
+You will also want to prepare your bug-out bags!

 Have a Bug Out Bag

-If you are thinking you may bug out in certain circumstances and you have a place to go, you will need bug out bags for every member of your family.
-Check out our Most Comprehensive Bug Out Bag Checklist for more information on what to prep.
+If you think you may bug out in certain circumstances and you have a place to go, you will need bug-out bags for every member of your family.
+Check out our Most Comprehensive Bug-Out Bag Checklist for more information on what to prep.

 Store Water

-Again, whether you live in the country or the city, your very first priority is making sure you have fresh drinking water.
+Again, whether you live in the country or the city, your first priority is ensuring fresh drinking water.
 You can live a few weeks without food, but you can ONLY live 3-days without water.
 If you live near a water source, check out my guide on the Best Ways to Purify Water.
-However, you also want to have water stocked up that you can drink.
+However, you also want to have water stocked up so that you can drink.
 The American Red Cross recommends 1 gallon of water per person per day.
 Check out my guide on How to Store Water for Drinking and Cooking

 Food

-When it comes to prepping food in the city, you are limited on the options available.
-In the country you can be more self-sufficient for the most part, but in the city you really have to rely on your preps.
+When prepping food in the city, you are limited in the available options.
+In the country, you can be more self-sufficient for the most part, but in the city, you have to rely on your preps.
 This means food storage needs to be very calculated.
 If you live in the city, you will probably get most of your food from the grocery store.

-In the country, you could have just a few months of food stored up, and then just live off the land to keep your supplies up.
+In the country, you could have just a few months of food stored up and then live off the land to keep your supplies up.
 But in the city, it is hard to replenish on your own without being able to grow a garden or raise livestock.

-So, I would suggest having at least 6-months to a year of food and water stored up.
-Please check out my guide on Survival Food and Emergency Food Storage for information on what to prep.
+So, I suggest having at least six months to a year of food and water stored up.
+Please check out my Survival Food and Emergency Food Storage guide for information on what to prep.

 Home Protection